Intrinsic Timed Hausdorff Convergence and Its Implications: Introduction

 The structure of the paper is as follows.
-In Section~\ref{sec:back} we review basic notions and results on the Gromov–Hausdorff distance, followed by the convergence notions for timed metric spaces introduced by Sakovich–Sormani.
+In Section~\ref{sec:back} we review basic notions and results on the Gromov–Hausdorff distance, followed by the convergence notions for timed-metric-spaces introduced by Sakovich–Sormani.
 In Section~\ref{sect:relations} we prove the results stated in the introduction.